NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 Verite Timeline
 ===============

-Contributors: miguelpeixe
+Contributors: miguelpeixe, zachwise
 Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5 Requires at least: 2.0.2
 Tested up to: 3.3.2
-Stable tag: 0.9.5
+Stable tag: 0.9.6

 Use the incredible HTML5 Timeline developed by Vérité on your website.
 As easy as writing a shortcode.